sg-s/movie-analyser/README.md

 By default, `movieAnalyser` assumes your movies are HDF5 (.mat v7.3+) files with the images stored in a 3D matrix called `frames`. `movieAnalyser` uses `matfile` to speed up data reads.
 If your movie is in a 3D matrix with a different name, set the `variable_name` property correctly.

+> WARNING!
+matlab compresses matrices when storing them to disk.
+This dramatically slows down read speeds.
+If you're not able to read at least ~100 frames per second using `testReadSpeed`, you should re-save your .mat file using the excellent `savefast` functionhttps://github.com/sg-s/srinivas.gs_mtools/blob/master/src/file-tools/savefast.m, which you can find [here](https://github.com/sg-s/srinivas.gs_mtools/blob/master/src/file-tools/savefast.m).

 If your movies are in a different format, you'll have to modify `movieAnalyser` so that it knows how to read frames off your movie.

 ### 2. add your tracking/analysis code